alexmehta/alexmehta/readme.md

 ### Hi there, I'm Alex

-## I'm a student interested in Full Stack Dev, C++ Microsystems, and DSA
+## I'm a student interested in Full Stack Dev